Security Audit

 • Decentralized Autonomous Organizations (DAOs) – involve a set of rules established and controlled by organization members and not influenced by external entities.

-• Smart Legal Contracts – involves strict legal resources and are legally binding(also known as legally enforceable smart contracts).
+• Smart Legal Contracts – involve strict legal resources and are legally binding(also known as legally enforceable smart contracts).
 All the contractual agreements set are executed by a computer program automatically.

 • Contracts of Applied Logics (ALCs) – built on a decentralized network (which does not rely on a single central server) that combines a smart contract with the front-end user interface.